-- 4 slices thick cut bacon, diced
+- 4 slices thick cut bacon diced

-- 1 large onion, diced
+- 1 large onion diced

-- 1 Tablespoon freshly ground black pepper
+- 1 Tablespoon black pepper

-- 1 teaspoon dry ground mustard
+- 1 teaspoon mustard powder

-- 1/4 cup molasses
+- ¼ cup molasses

-- 1/4 cup brown sugar
+- ¼ cup brown sugar

-- 1/2 cup BBQ sauce
+- ½ cup BBQ sauce

 - 2 Tablespoons Worcestershire sauce

-- 1 Teaspoon liquid smoke
+- 1 teaspoon liquid smoke optional

 - Place dried beans onto a rimmed baking sheet.
 Sort through and discard any pebbles or broken beans.
 Place beans into a large pot and cover with at least 9 cups of water (more if your pot will allow it).
 Soak dried beans for 8 to 12 hours.

-- Cook beans in the slow cooker on low power for 4 hours, then increase heat to high and cook for an additional 3 hours.
+- Cook beans in the slow cooker on low power for 4 hours, then increase to high and cook for an additional 3 hours.
 Test beans for softness.
 If additional time is needed, cook on high until beans are completely softened, but not mushy.